Darin Ahmad: Biography

-After finishing school in her home town, she went to Aleppo in 1996 to study economics.
-After graduating from the University of Aleppo in July 2004, she lived in Damascus and has worked as a web designer and editor for the internet magazine Maaber.
-Since winter 2012, Darin Ahmad has lived with her family in Berlin.
-In addition to her poems, Darin Ahmad has been painting since 2015.
-Her paintings were featured in Alitihad Culture Newspaper in July 2017, BeiNNehreen Newspaper in October 2018 and Mirit Magazine in May 2019, following an article about Darin Ahmad at Al-Arab Newspaper in September 2016 and an interview at eSyria published in March 2018.
-In June 2019 she published an article in The New Arab with the title This day is still mine and in August 2019 the article Need of the central.
-Further articles and poems are published at Maaber Magazine, beginning in 2004 till today.
+After finishing school in her home town, she moved to Aleppo in 1996 to study economics.
+Following her graduation from the University of Aleppo in July 2004, she lived in Damascus and worked as a web designer and editor for the internet magazine Maaber.
+Since the winter of 2012, Darin Ahmad has lived with her family in Berlin.
+In addition to her poetry, she has also been painting since 2015.
+Her paintings were featured in Alitihad Culture Newspaper in July 2017, BeiNNehreen Newspaper in October 2018 and Mirit Magazine in May 2019, following an article about her in Al-Arab Newspaper in September 2016 and an interview with eSyria published in March 2018.
+In June 2019, she published an article in The New Arab entitled 'This day is still mine', and in August 2019, the article 'Need of the central'.
+Further articles and poems have been published in Maaber Magazine from 2004 to the present day.

 Exhibitions

-Darin Ahmad exhibited her work for the first time within the exhibition Fluchtpunkt together with Kefah Ali Deeb, Fouad El-Auwad, Akram Hamza and Adnan Sharbaji from May to July 2016 in the Institut Francais, Bonn, with the support of ArtDialog e.
-V. and the German-Arabic Poetry-Salon, under the patronage of the Mayor of Bonn, Ashok Sridharan.
+Darin Ahmad first exhibited her work in the group show Fluchtpunkt, alongside Kefah Ali Deeb, Fouad El-Auwad, Akram Hamza and Adnan Sharbaji, at the Institut Français in Bonn from May to July 2016.
+The exhibition was organised with the support of ArtDialog e.
+V. and the German-Arabic Poetry Salon, and was held under the patronage of the Mayor of Bonn, Ashok Sridharan.

-Another exhibition together with Frances Aviva Blane Two Faces was shown from July 2016 to January 2017 at the residence of the German ambassador in London.

-In February and March 2017 Ahmad's work were on view at the Crypt Gallery in London as part of the exhibition Radical Love: Female Lust.
-Furthermore, the work of Darin Ahmad was permanently exhibited at the Palais am Festungsgraben in Berlin-Mitte at the offices of Kiron Open Higher Education from January 2017 to May 2019.
+A further exhibition, Two Faces, held jointly with Frances Aviva Blane, was shown at the residence of the German ambassador in London from July 2016 to January 2017.
+In February and March 2017, Ahmad's work was on view at the Crypt Gallery in London as part of the exhibition Radical Love: Female Lust.
+Her work was also permanently exhibited at the Palais am Festungsgraben in Berlin-Mitte, at the offices of Kiron Open Higher Education, from January 2017 to May 2019.